Vector dark matter with non-abelian kinetic mixing: Phenomenology of the vector dark matter model

 The non-abelian kinetic mixing, induced by the dimension-6 operator in eq.~\eqref{KM}, opens new avenues to probe the $SU(2)_D$ dark sector through the kinetic mixing portal.
 The dark mediator can be produced in various experimental settings, including colliders and beam-dump experiments, as well as in astrophysical environments.
 In addition, cosmological bounds, such as those from the Cosmic Microwave Background radiation (CMB) and the BBN, play an important role in constraining the parameter space at very small values of $\epsilon$.

 In this section we first describe in detail the different experimental searches and production mechanisms that can constrain the kinetic mixing portal.
 We then compile these constraints in the model parameter space, and compare them with the target curves and regions which reproduce the observed DM relic density.
 Finally, we comment on additional search strategies, including DM direct and indirect detection.
+Let us note that recently a study investigating the phenomenological consequences of a closely related framework with vector dark matter and magnetic-dipole interactions has appeared~\cite{Banerjee:2025ejz}.
+We refer the reader to Ref.~\cite{Banerjee:2025ejz} for additional constraints from direct detection and beam-dump experiments in this similar setup.